 3 BrightLocal Local Consumer Review Survey 2026.
 Sample: n=1,002 US consumers.
 Findings cited: 74% of consumers trust only reviews from the last three months; 32% trust only reviews from the last two weeks. brightlocal.com

-4 Princeton GEO (Generative Engine Optimisation) study.
+4 Princeton GEO (Generative Engine Optimization) study.
 Finding cited: content containing citations, statistics, and direct quotes earns approximately 40% more AI visibility than equivalent content without cited evidence.